quiltdata/quilt/docs/advanced-features/sso-permissions.md

 > Note: Roles used by configuration can't be removed or renamed.

-> Note: User who sets configuration last can't be revoked admin flag.
+> Note: The user who sets the configuration will never have their admin flag revoked.

 > Note: After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.